 Speed is the most important aspect of your website.
 Not your branding, not your design, not anything else—just raw speed.
 In fact…

-Literally nothing on your website matters unless your site is fast and loads smoothly.
+Nothing on your website matters unless the site is fast and loads smoothly.

-Google first started beating this drum in February of 2010 when they made site speed a ranking factor.
+Google started the site speed party in February of 2010 when they made it a ranking factor.

 Nine years prior to that, Amazon published a report showing that each 100ms increase in loading times translated to a 6% drop in sales.